Operation Round Up

 How much money do you expect to raise each year?

-WEC currently projects more than $100,000 can be raised annually through this program to help the Wiregrass community.
+WEC currently estimates that more than $115,000 can be raised annually through this program to help the Wiregrass community.

-I am an InControl prepay or levelizing billing member.
-Am I participating, too?
+I am an InControl Prepay or Levelized billing member.
+Can I participate, too?

 Yes.
 All members will have the opportunity to participate in this worth while charitable foundation regardless of what type of billing program they are on.

-All contributions to WEC Operation Round Up Charitable Foundation are tax deductible and participants will receive a summary of their contributions each year on their electric bill.
+Yes, all contributions to WEC Operation Round Up Charitable Foundation are tax-deductible, and participants will receive a summary of their contributions each year on their electric bill.

 Meet Your Operation Round Up Board of Trustees

 The foundation is run by an independent board made up of nine WEC members, selected from the community, who will be reviewing applications for the charitable foundation and deciding how and to whom the money will be distributed.
-WEC is proud to introduce the nine members selected as the first Board of Trustees for Operation Round Up Charitable Foundation.
-Please take a moment to read about and get to know these community members who have dedicated their time to ensuring the Foundation has a lasting, positive impact on the Wiregrass
+Each member serves three-year terms.
+Please take a moment to read about and get to know these community members who have dedicated their time to ensuring the foundation has a lasting, positive impact on the Wiregrass.

 is a human resources manager, and she lives in the Rehoboth community with her husband, Bill.
 They have a daughter and two grandchildren.
 She is a member of Rehobeth Baptist Church and enjoys gardening, watching football and spending time with her grandchildren.